 Yorkies are great apartment dogs.
 Play sessions in the living room or a walk around the block should take care of their exercise requirements.
 All standards established by the AKA should be met when breeding Yorkies.
 This helps avoid hereditary health problems.
 Some of the health conditions Yorkies suffer from are collapsing trachea, intervertebral disc disease, patellar luxation, portosystemic shunts, and more.

 Yorkies may display dominance in front of other dogs.
 They are also fearless when it comes to challenging larger dogs.
 This can put them in danger.
 The Yorkies may not do well in households with small children as they tend to handle them roughly.
 Care should be taken to handle Yorkies gently and respectfully.
 Early training and socialization are extremely important to keep them in control.
-They need a lot of attention and do best with a human companion.
+They need a lot of attention and do their best with a human companion.
 If left alone for long, they may develop separation anxiety.

 Yorkies are not suited to extremely hot or cold temperatures.
 In hot weather, you can take your Yorkie out for a walk during the coolest part of the day and also provide a sweater if it’s very cold.
 They don’t shed as much as other dog breeds and tend to be hypoallergenic.
 However, there is still a possibility that the dog’s saliva may trigger an allergic reaction.